 - middle-class not working-class

-- general R&B hits instead of Gladys Knight & the Pips
+- general R&B hits not Gladys Knight & the Pips

 - the main character is a girl not a woman